 International Academy of Low Vision Specialists

-Will Help You Reclaim Your Freedom
+Will Help You Regain Your Freedom

-If you’re ready to achieve the freedom to manage your everyday activities on your own and want to reclaim your life, then it’s time to speak with our experts.
+If you’re ready to achieve the freedom and independence to manage your everyday activities on your own and want to reclaim your life, then it’s time to speak with our experts.
 Find a low vision eye doctor in your area and prepare yourself for a whole new vision experience!

 Dr. Shaun Golemba

 My team and I provide customized solutions to everyday visual challenges to enhance each and every patient’s life.
 Seven years ago, I decided to expand my education and join the IALVS to be able to care for patients who have experienced vision loss.

 What is Low Vision?